 - 6.2.5.1 Table 6-5 gives an overview of the OCM space object physical characteristics section.
-Only those keywords shown in table 6-5 shall be used in OCM space object physical characteristics data. - 6.2.5.2 At most, only one space object physical characteristics section shall appear in an OCM. - 6.2.5.3 The space object physical characteristics data section in the OCM shall be indicated by two keywords: PHYS_START and PHYS_STOP. - 6.2.5.4 The Space Object Optimally-Encompassing Box (OEB) parameters are defined in further detail in ANNEX C.
+Only those keywords shown in Table 6-5 shall be used in OCM space object physical characteristics data. - 6.2.5.2 At most, only one space object physical characteristics section shall appear in an OCM. - 6.2.5.3 The space object physical characteristics data section in the OCM shall be indicated by two keywords: PHYS START and PHYS STOP. - 6.2.5.4 The Space Object Optimally-Encompassing Box (OEB) parameters are defined in further detail in Informative Annex C1. - 6.2.5.5 Modeling of cross-sectional area and the contributions of relevant parameters (DRAG_CONST_AREA, SRP_CONST_AREA, AREA_ALONG_OEB_MAX, AREA_ALONG_OEB_INT, and AREA_ALONG_OEB_MIN) to total cross-sectional area is provided in Informative Annex C1.